resistancelion/p2p5/README.md

 5. General protocol idea is to put a powerful instrument of the secure internet in the hands of the user, by the cost of making user as much responsible for actions and security as possible

 Protocol issues as for 10-07-2020:
-1) Date/time recording and verifying
+1) Date/time and public entries recording and verifying
 2) MITM with the unauth connection and possible piratage
-3) Public channel identity/integrity verification

 -- possible solution is to use blockchain as verification or external site(s)